-- 1. Cover letter from the County Manager describing the fiscal climate, priorities, major funding issues and budget guidelines for the coming year; - 2.
+- 1. Cover letter describing the fiscal climate, priorities, major funding issues and budget guidelines for the coming year; - 2.
 Percentage changes for utility and telephone costs; - 3.
-Vehicle mileage rates; - 4.
-Schedule showing the dates by which the estimated and requested figures are to be entered into the budget system; - 5.
+Longevity and Fringe Benefit information; - 4.
+Vehicle mileage rates; - 5.
+Schedule showing the dates by which the estimated and requested figures are to be entered into the budget system; - 6.
 Space costs for Hall of Justice and Forsyth County Government Center.